naganandana-n/Computer-Architecture/README.md

 2. The detailed, full questions of each lab are included in the files.

-3. Run MIPS program's here: (WEBSITE - UPLOAD FILE AND RUN)[https://shawnzhong.github.io/JsSpim/] Credit to (Shawn Zhong)[https://github.com/shawnzhong] for the compiler.
+3. Run MIPS program's here: [JUST UPLOAD FILE AND RUN](https://shawnzhong.github.io/JsSpim/) Credit to [Shawn Zhong](https://github.com/shawnzhong) for the compiler.

 ## LAB 1: